- Osome Blog SG

 The PLOC does not require you to have a job offer secured, yet remains effective so long as your LTVP or LVTP+ remain valid.
 This means that in the event that your LTVP or LTVP+ expires, your PLOC also becomes invalid.

-To be eligible for a PLOC application, you are required to have a spouse or unmarried child of a Singaporean citizen or permanent resident.
+To be eligible for a PLOC application, you are required to have a spouse or an unmarried child of a Singaporean citizen or permanent resident.
 Otherwise, you can also have an LTVP or LTVP+ to be eligible for the application.
 If you are unable to apply for a PLOC but wish to work in Singapore, you will have to apply for a Letter of Consent through your company.

 Letter of Consent (LOC)